 Compared to other Caribbean countries, when you study abroad in Dominican Republic, you’ll love how affordable it is.
 You can find meals around $7 and a beer for around $2, but if you go to more touristy parts in urban areas, expect to pay a bit more than rural areas.
 The program fee will carry the largest price tag — programs usually cover the cost of tuition, housing, food, and a few excursions.
 Start saving early, apply for scholarships, and raise dinero through FundMyTravel to help cover the hefty expenses.

 Where you’ll fluff your pillow at night depends on the program and placement, but in nearly every case, you’ll most likely be staying with a host family.
 A homestay placement will allow you to immerse yourself in the local culture as you gain fluency in Spanish and practice the customs of the country.
 Some programs also offer apartment/flat options, and you would most likely be rooming with other international students.

 The visa requirements depend on the length of stay and citizenship, but you’ll most likely need to obtain a student visa.
 You’ll need a passport, passport-sized photos, letter of acceptance, proof of sufficient funds, medical clearance, a background check, and a visa application form to apply for a student visa.
 The requirements may change, so discuss them with your Dominican Republic study abroad advisor and check out GoAbroad’s Embassy Directory for more assistance.

 Today, the Dominican Republic is a mix of African, Caucasian and multiracial ethnicities.
-A class system continues to characterize Dominican Republic today, as does residual tension with neighboring Haiti.
+Unfortunately, a class system (casta system) continues to characterize Dominican Republic today as does residual tension with neighboring Haiti.